GordianDotNet/VSMonoDebugger/README.md

 - [4] Enter the remote SSH IP or host name
 - [5] Enter the SSH port
 - [6] Enter the SSH username
-- [7] Enter the SSH password (if there is no password => leave the field empty)
+- [7] Enter the SSH password or private key file passphrase (if there is no password => leave the field empty)
+- [8] Enter/set the filepath to a private key file (if there is no ssh private key authentication => leave the field empty)
-- [8] Mono opens a debug session over this port
+- [9] Mono opens a debug session over this port
-- [9] This is where the project output is deployed
+- [10] This is where the project output is deployed
-- [10] Timeout to connect to the debug session
+- [11] Timeout to connect to the debug session
-- [11] Console outputs can be output in the Visual Studio Output window
+- [12] Console outputs can be output in the Visual Studio Output window
-- [12] All changes are saved after you click on "Save"
+- [13] All changes are saved after you click on "Save"
-- [13] All changes are discarded if you click on "Cancel"
+- [14] All changes are discarded if you click on "Cancel"
-- [14] Change the default debugging scripts on tab "Debug scripts". (ex.: to add sudo)
+- [15] Change the default debugging scripts on tab "Debug scripts". (ex.: to add sudo)

 ![VSMonoDebugger Settings](VSMonoDebugger/Resources/VSMonoDebugger_Settings2.png)
 - [1] Change the Pre-Debug script to kill old mono debug sessions